 All the parts of the moringa tree have health benefits and commercial uses.
-So, it is entirely a beneficial tree to grow and healthy to eat.
+So, it is entirely beneficial to grow and healthy to eat.

 Moringa has antiviral, antifungal, anti-inflammatory, and antidepressant properties.
 Moringa is a nutrition-rich plant with calcium, vitamins, essential amino acids, iron, and more.

-Let’s look into its benefits of moringa for our health, skin, and hair, moringa usage, and other interesting facts of Moringa Tree and Moringa Seeds.
+Let’s look into the benefits of moringa for our health, skin, and hair along with moringa usage, and other interesting facts of Moringa Tree and Moringa Seeds.